tendermint/atom_one/README.md

 address to stake ATOMs toward the Cosmos Hub and participate actively in governance.
 The status of citizenship is granted in an autonomous manner.

-### Rule 5.
+### Article 1.E.
 Rights, Liberties, and Obligations in the Cosmos Hub

 The Liberty and Property of all Cosmonauts engaging in the Cosmos Hub is hereby guaranteed.
 Any restriction to the Liberty and Property of Citizens on the